 The Isle of Wight is one of the best places in Europe for discovering dinosaur remains.
-There are over 15 types known, with a new species being discovered on average every 3 years.
-All Isle of Wight dinosaurs are from the earliest part of the Cretaceous period (145 – 65 million years ago).
-Other fossils you can find include fossilised wood, fir cones, ammonites, lepidotus fish (lots of scales and teeth to be found), sharks teeth, crocodiles and even 115 million year old lobsters.
+25 types of dinosaurs are thought to have lived on the area that is now the Isle of Wight, all from the earliest part of the Cretaceous period (145 – 65 million years ago).
+Other fossils you can find include fossilised wood, fir cones, ammonites, lepidotus fish (lots of scales and teeth to be found), sharks teeth, crocodiles, turtles, reptiles,mammoths and even 115 million year old lobsters.

-Hanover point near Compton is probably the best location to find small parts of Dinosaur and other prehistoric creatures – worn bones, vertebrae, and teeth etc. It is best to look amongst the shingle on the beach and in rock pools at low tide.
-At low tide it is also possible to see the three toed footprints of Iguanodon on the exposed flat rock strata (probably best to be shown the first time – they can be hard to spot).
-Beach access now restored at Brook and Compton.
+Hanover point near Compton is probably the best location to find small parts of dinosaur and other prehistoric creatures – worn bones, vertebrae, and teeth etc. It is best to look amongst the shingle on the beach and in rock pools at low tide.
+At low tide it is also possible to see the three toed footprints of iguanodon on the exposed flat rock strata (probably best to be shown the first time – they can be hard to spot).

 Also at the base of the cliffs around Hanover are numerous ‘Foot casts’ – these are the solidified material which once filled the deep foot prints left by these massive creatures.
 Bone fragments near Hanover are generally black on outer surfaces with obvious speckled ‘honeycomb / aero chocolate bar’ internal cell structure.
 Other good locations are Hamstead, Yarmouth and Whitecliff Bay.